 Length: 60 credit hours

-Tuition: $5,954 per six credit hours for in-state residents, not including fees
+Tuition: $5,954 per six credit hours for in-state residents, $29,770 estimated total program cost

 Program Overview: